 The launch of Foxtel's Presto platform last year was widely regarded as a pre-emptive strike against an inevitable Netflix launch in Australia.

 Now, months later, we now know for a fact that the US streaming giant is launching in Australia.
 But it will also be competing with rival local service Stan for Australian streaming eyeballs.

-While services like ABC iview and SBS On Demand have offered Australia a solid way to catch up on free to air TV, complete video-on-demand services have been somewhat lacking.
+While services like ABC iview and SBS On Demand have offered Australia a solid way to catch up on free to air TV, complete video-on-demand services have historically been somewhat lacking.

 Foxtel is a company built on getting people to subscribe through a relatively painless process, so it's a surprise to find that the act of getting started on Presto is somewhat drawn out.

 In order to begin watching movies via the internet on Presto, you have to first create an account via your browser - just your standard first name, last name, email and phone number form, with some T&C agreements and date of birth confirmations thrown in for good measure.

 But instead of handing over your credit card number at the same time, in order to start watching straight away, you have to wait for the activation email, activate your account, and then hand over the 16 digits before you can start streaming.

 It seems to be an unnecessary two-step process.
 You do get the ability to add shows to your watch list in that hazy purgatory between being a member and a subscriber, but that does seem like small consolation.

 Of course, it's also only a minor annoyance, so we'll stop complaining and move on to the good stuff.

 Make no mistake, Presto is an intuitive, simple service to use.